Abe Moffat: National Union of Scottish Mineworkers

 The dissolution of the United Mineworkers left Moffat out of work again, but he was elected to Fife County Council in Valleyfield and Blairhall in 1938.
 Working a few days at the Brucefield mine made him eligible to become a member of the FCKMU.
 He became his branch delegate to the executive, then in 1940 was elected to the National Union of Scottish Mineworkers' executive.

 Two years later, Moffat was elected president of the union, beating Jimmy McKendrick.
 He used the post to advocate increased output during World War II, and was re-elected in 1944 with a large majority over Hugh Brannan.
 He held three major union offices: President of the National Union of Scottish Mine Workers; member of the executive committee of the Miners' Federation of Great Britain; Vice-chairman.
 Scottish Regional Coal Board; member National Coal Board.

 In 1943, Moffat met King George VI at a reception at the Gleneagles Hotel.
 Newspaper reports noted that the two discussed production levels in Scottish mines.
 On 8 October 1947 Moffat testified at the Whitehaven Explosion Inquiry.
-Moffat was also involved in inquiries into disasters at pits in Knockshinnoch, Kames, Linday and Auchengeich.
+Moffat was also involved in inquiries into disasters at pits in Knockshinnoch, Kames, Lindsay and Auchengeich.
 He was known for his passion and grasp of detail at the inquiries, and as a result was nicknamed the "Miners QC".

 When the National Union of Mineworkers (NUM) was formed in 1945, Moffat was elected to its executive, serving until his retirement.
 He stood for the presidency of the NUM in 1954, losing to Ernest Jones.
 In this period he also assisted Robin Page Arnot with writing his History of the Scottish Miners.

 Moffat retired in 1961.
 He was succeeded as president of the Scottish Mineworkers by his younger brother, Alex.
 In his later years, Abe Moffat devoted his time to the Scottish Old Age Pensioners' Association until his death in 1975.